btrask/stronglink/INSTALL.md

 You can set up any number of repositories and the names (like "main" above) are up to you.

+You can also use URLs instead of pre-configured names.
+The session will be `null` (public access).

 Feedback
 --------